Maryland Marijuana Laws

 Marijuana dispensaries opened in the state in 2017, and patients registered with the Commission were allowed to purchase medical marijuana.
 Maryland's medical marijuana program has experienced a tremendous increase, with over 150 licensed cultivators, processors, testing laboratories, and dispensaries serving over 139,000 registered patients, according to the MMCC Annual Report for 2021.

-Maryland Lawmakers passed House Bill 1 in the 2022 legislative session, a ballot initiative on the legalization of adult-use marijuana.
-It will allow Maryland residents to vote on the legality of adult-use marijuana in the November 2022 Ballot.
-The referendum, called Question 4, asks voters if they favor the legalization of Marijuana for persons who are at least 21 years or older by July 1, 2023.
+Maryland lawmakers passed House Bill 1 in the 2022 legislative session, a ballot initiative on the legalization of adult-use marijuana.
+It allowed Maryland residents to vote on the legality of adult-use marijuana in the November 2022 ballot.
+The referendum, called Question 4, asked voters if they favor the legalization of Marijuana for persons who are at least 21 years or older by July 1, 2023.
 In a poll conducted by Goucher College in March 2022, the result showed that 62% of Maryland residents support the legalization of recreational marijuana in the state.
 In another poll conducted by the Washington Post in conjunction with the University of Maryland’s Center for Democracy and Civic Engagement in September 2022, they found that 73% of Maryland residents support the legalization of marijuana in the state.

 What are the Restrictions on Cannabis in Maryland?